“The beautiful thing about learning to read is that no one can take it away from you” B.B. King.

 At Anglesey we promote the love of reading in many ways, the ‘road to reading’ starts early on in a child’s education with bedtime stories.
 Phonics is recommended as the first strategy that children should be taught in helping them to learn to read.
 Phonics is the teaching of sounds (phonemes).

 The teaching of phonics starts in Nursery.
 In Reception and Year 1 children will have a daily phonics lesson.
-We have developed a phonics programme that incorporates actions and phrases for all of the 42 sounds.
+We have developed a phonics programme, based on 'Letters and Sounds' that incorporates actions and phrases for all of the 42 sounds.
 This multisensory method is motivating and fun for both teachers and children.
 By the end of Year 1 children should have worked their way through all 5 phases of the programme and be ready to sit the phonics screening test.
 The national phonics screening test was introduced in 2012 to all Year 1 pupils.
 It is a short, statutory assessment to confirm whether individual pupils have learnt phonic decoding to an appropriate standard.
 A child’s phonetic knowledge is assessed every 6 weeks to ensure that they are progressing at a pace where this should happen.
 Our phonics programme has become extremely successful in supporting children to pass the phonics screening and become more confident readers.

 At Anglesey phonics is taught in sets to ensure all children are taught at their level allowing for targeted smaller groups and interventions as appropriate.
 In the spring term an after-school phonics club is run to target children to fill the gaps in their phonetic knowledge.